Local Linear Forests: Abstract

 \section{Abstract}

-Random forests are a powerful method for non-parametric regression, but are limited in their ability to fit smooth signals, and can show poor predictive performance in the presence of strong, smooth effects.
+\onehalfspacing Random forests are a powerful method for non-parametric regression, but are limited in their ability to fit smooth signals.
 Taking the perspective of random forests as an adaptive kernel method, we pair the forest kernel with a local linear regression adjustment to better capture smoothness.
 The resulting procedure, \textit{local linear forests}, enables us to improve on asymptotic rates of convergence for random forests with smooth signals, and provides substantial gains in accuracy on both real and simulated data.
 We prove a central limit theorem valid under regularity conditions on the forest and smoothness constraints, and propose a computationally efficient construction for confidence intervals.
 Moving to a causal inference application, we discuss the merits of local regression adjustments for heterogeneous treatment effect estimation, and give an example on a dataset exploring the effect word choice has on attitudes to the social safety net.
 Last, we include simulation results on real and generated data.
+A software implementation is available in the R package grf.